bueltge/addquicktag/readme.txt

 = License =
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you may consider to thank me and leave a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6069955 "Paypal Donate link") for the time I've spent writing and supporting this plugin.
+But if you enjoy this plugin, you may consider to thank me and leave a [positive review](https://wordpress.org/support/plugin/addquicktag/reviews/#new-post) for the time I've spent writing and supporting this plugin.
 And I really don't want to know how many hours of my life this plugin has already eaten ;)

 == Changelog ==
+= 2.5.2 (2017-11-16) =
+* Ficed several code strict style issues.
+* Fixed javascript topics to write more strict.

 = 2.5.1 (2017-03-09) =
 * Fixed Multisite error for check, is the plugin active in the MU Environment.